 - More individual attention to your book.
 Because we are just as interested in the subject matter of your book as you are, you know it will get the attention to detail that it deserves.

 - Online and in-store distribution.
 Your book will immediately be available online through outlets such as Amazon.com, Barnes and Noble.com, and the Julian Jaynes Society website.
-Your book will also be evaluated for in-store placement by buyers for book retailers such as Barnes and Noble and Borders.
+Your book will also be evaluated for in-store placement by buyers for book retailers such as Barnes and Noble.
 In addition, the Julian Jaynes Society will market your book on the Julian Jaynes Society website, in the Julian Jaynes Society newsletter, and to our extensive mailing list of people interested in the topic.

 Sample Topics of Interest